rbassett3/Color-and-Edge-Aware-Perturbations/README.md

 If you find our work useful, please cite the following paper, where you can also find more information on the methods we developed.

-Bassett, Robert and Graves, Mitchell.
+Robert Bassett, Mitchell Graves, Patrick Reilly.
 "Color and Edge-Aware Adversarial Image Perturbations." [arXiv preprint arXiv:2008.12454](http://arxiv.org/abs/2008.12454) (2020).

 Further background information on the topic of adversarial perturbations can be found in the following MS thesis.